Tifatul Sembiring

 Tifatul Sembiring (born 28 September 1961) is an Indonesian politician.
-He was chairman of the Islamic Prosperous Justice Party and Minister of Communication and Information in the Second United Indonesia Cabinet.
+He was chairman of the Prosperous Justice Party and Minister of Communication and Information in the Second United Indonesia Cabinet.

 Biography

 Life and Family

-His father is Karo and moved to Bukittinggi where he married a Minangkabau woman.
-Tifatul is the head of the big family in Guguak Tabek Sarojo, Agam, West Sumatra by the title Datuk Tumangguang.
-He is married to Sri Rahayu and has seven children: Sabriana, Fathan, Ibrahim, Yusuf, Fatimah, Muhammad and Abdurrahman Sembiring.
+His father is of Karo descent and moved to Bukittinggi where he married a Minangkabau woman.
+Sembiring is the head of a big family in Guguak Tabek Sarojo, Agam, West Sumatra by the title Datuk Tumangguang.
+He is married to Sri Rahayu and has seven children: Sabrina, Fathan, Ibrahim, Yusuf, Fatimah, Muhammad, and Abdurrahman Sembiring.